zerasul/mdbook_en/8backgrounds/backgrounds.md

 Let's see in detail the previous example; first, we include the «LibMD» library header, followed by the header of the resources generated with rescomp.
 In addition, we can observe the call to a function ```VDP_setScreenWidth320```; which sets the horizontal resolution to 320px (by default it is this resolution).

-Next, we can observe that the value of ```TILE_USER_INDEX``` is saved in a variable; this constant will indicate the index to the video memory where the tiles are stored can be accessed.
-This is important not to show tiles that we don't need at that moment or empty memory areas that can give error; since the first positions of the video memory, SGDK uses them to initialize the palettes etc...
+Next, we can observe that the value of ```TILE_USER_INDEX``` is saved in a variable; this constant will indicate the index to the video memory where the tiles are stored and can be accessed.
+It is important not to show tiles that we don't need at that moment or empty memory areas that can give errors; since the first positions of the video memory, SGDK uses them to initialize the palettes etc...

 **NOTE**: If you use a version of SGDK lower than 1.80, you must use the constant ```TILE_USERINDEX```.